TOB-SVD: Total-Order Broadcast with Single-Vote Decisions in the Sleepy Model: Analysis

-During the output phase for grade~$1$, honest validators that are awake at time $4\Delta$ only participate if they were also active at time $2\Delta$.
-In the output phase for grade~$2$, validators active at time $5\Delta$ will only participate if they were awake at time $\Delta$.
-This is because outputting a log with either grade~$1$ or~$2$ requires having \emph{previously} stored supporting inputs for them, as per the time-shifted quorum technique.
+During the output phase for grade~$1$, honest validators that are awake at time $4\Delta$ only participate if they were also awake at time $2\Delta$.
+In the output phase for grade~$2$, validators awake at time $5\Delta$ will only participate if they were awake at time $\Delta$.
+This is because outputting a log with either grade~$1$ or~$2$ requires having \emph{previously} stored supporting logs for them, as per the time-shifted quorum technique.